kristopolous/agentkit-render-tutorial/README.md

 ![Hacker News Agent](./nextjs-app-preview.png)

-## Modifying or running the project locally
+## Modify or run the project locally

 Install dependencies by running the following command from the root of the project: